top of page

 One adventurist's weekend on the Ridgeline Craft Beverage Trail

-Next time you’re looking for an adventure that will take you off the beaten path, the Ridgeline Craft Beverage Trail is here for you.
-Thirteen unique producers of craft beverages, two wineries, one distillery, and various breweries can be found outside of Charlotte along the ridgeline of Crowders Mountain and the Catawba River Basin.
+If you’re looking for an adventure off the beaten path, the Ridgeline Craft Beverage Trail is the perfect destination.
+Featuring twelve unique craft beverage producers—including three wineries, two distilleries, and several breweries—this trail winds through the scenic ridgeline of Crowders Mountain and the Catawba River Basin.

 Here are the details of one adventurist’s weekend along the trail